Iteo/audoma/README.md

     If audomat_action will extract proper collector, it'll be validated and passed into action method as parameter.

-    * **responses** - allow to define custom responses for each method, and returned status_code.
-Responses may be given in three different dictionary forms:
+    * **results** - allow to define custom results for each method, and returned status_code. results may be given in three different dictionary forms:
         * {'http_method1': Serializer1Class or string, 'http_method2': Serializer2Class or string}
         * {'http_method1: {status_code: Serializer1Class or string}}
         * {status_code: Serializer1Class or string }
     If the response consist of serializers classes, it'll simply serialize returned instance, if the response is a string, it'll return it as a message.
 The response, may be also given simply as a serializer class or a string message:
-        * responses="This is a response message"
+        * results="This is a response message"
-        * responses=Serializer1Class
+        * results=Serializer1Class
      \
     Examples:
     ``` py